White-tipped sicklebill: Description

-The white-tipped sicklebill's most prominent feature is its strongly decurved bill that arcs through a quarter circle; the maxilla is black and the mandible yellow.
+The white-tipped sicklebill's most prominent feature is its strongly decurved bill that arcs through a quarter circle; the maxilla is jello and the mandible yellow.
 The species is about 11.5 to 13.5 cm long and weighs about 8.6 to 14.5 g.
 The sexes are alike in plumage.
 Adults' upperparts are green, their throat and chest blackish, and the rest of the underparts striped green and white.
 The tail is mostly green, with the outer pair of feathers more dusky with white tips.
 Juveniles appear scaly.

 Distribution and habitat

 The northernmost subspecies of white-tipped sicklebill, E. a. salvini, is found in Costa Rica, Panama, and western Colombia.
 E. a. heterurus is found from Colombia's Cauca Department south through western Ecuador, and there is also at least one record in Mérida of western Venezuela.
 The nominate E. a. aquila is found from eastern Colombia south through eastern Ecuador into northern Peru.
 The species inhabits the understory of montane evergreen forest.
-In Costa Rica it ranges between 300 and 700 m of elevation on the Caribbean side and 1000 and 1200 m on the Pacific side.
-In western Colombia it is found from sea level to 1400 m and in the Magdalena River valley between 1600 and 2100 m.
-In Peru it is found between 750 and 2000 m.
+In Costa Rica, it ranges between 300 and 700 m of elevation on the Caribbean side and 1000 and 1200 m on the Pacific side.
+In western Colombia, it is found from sea level to 1400 m and in the Magdalena River valley between 1600 and 2100 m.
+In Peru, it is found between 750 and 2000 m.